Guidance on GPR modelling¶

 By assigning appropriate constitutive parameters to the locations of the electromagnetic field components complex shaped targets can be included easily in the models.
 However, objects with curved boundaries are represented using a staircase approximation.

-The numerical solution is obtained directly in the time domain by using a discretized version of Maxwell’s curl equations which are applied in each FDTD cell.
-Since these equations are discretized in both space and time the solution is obtained in an iterative fashion.
+These equations are discretized in both space and time and applied in each FDTD cell.
+The numerical solution is obtained directly in the time domain in an iterative fashion.
 In each iteration the electromagnetic fields advance (propagate) in the FDTD grid and each iteration corresponds to an elapsed simulated time of one \(\Delta t\).
 Hence by specifying the number of iterations you can instruct the FDTD solver to simulate the fields for a given time window.